This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 Let’s face it, sometimes you need to be able to pull 2 trailers behind one vehicle:

-- You might want to tow a toy — like a boat, motorcycle, golf cart — and a vehicle behind your RV.
+- You might want to tow a toy — like a boat, motorcycle, golf cart and a vehicle behind your RV — like this.

 - Maybe you have ATVs, bicycles, motorcycles, etc. inside your toy hauler and you’d like to tow it along with another trailer to your destination.

-The point is… there are times when just one trailer isn’t enough for everything you’d like to bring along with you!
+The point is… there are times when just one trailer isn’t enough for everything that you want to bring along with you!

 Here’s some good news: in many states it is legal to tow 2 trailers at the same time.

 Triple towing is allowed in the following states: